datacorner/pyBPPIBridge/README.md

 * The configuration file [config.ini-template](https://github.com/datacorner/pyBPPIBridge/blob/main/config.ini-template) is mandatory for ODBC and Blue Prism Connection.
 When the data source is a CSV file all needed parameters are passed through the command line.

 # Usage
-This project leverages the BPPI API and loads data directly into BPPI.
+This project leverages the BPPI API and loads data directly into the BPPI Repository.
 Using this bridge is pretty easy as you just have to launch a command line (CLI).

 ### Load from a CSV file
 #### CLI